 However, when resting, we would expect to see your blood pressure sit within a certain range.
 Figures outwith this range can be an indication of a health issue.

 The whole process takes just a minute and the results will be provided immediately.
-You will be given plenty of time to ask questions and, depending on your results, you’ll be carefully guided through the next steps, should any further action be required.
+You’ll be given plenty of time to ask questions and, depending on your results, you’ll be carefully guided through the next steps, should any further action be required.

 A healthy blood pressure reading should be around 120/80mmHg.
-Anything significantly above or below that level will need to be investigated – a figure of 140/90 or higher would suggest high blood pressure, also known as hypertension, and a figure of 90/60 or lower would suggest low blood pressure, also known as hypotension.
+Anything significantly above or below that level will need to be investigated.
+For instance, a figure of 140/90 or higher would suggest high blood pressure, also known as hypertension.
+On the other hand, a figure of 90/60 or lower would suggest low blood pressure, also known as hypotension.

 Certain groups are classed as being more at risk than others.
 They include those who: